They call it the winter doldrums, but what is there, really, to be sad about this time of year? Early spring fun abounds – if you know where to look.

 Barrington’s White House, in downtown Barrington, explores a wide cross-section of culture with intriguing lectures, live musicians and a monthly art opening.
 Explore the ancient world on March 1 and March 8.
 Classical pianist Llewellyn Sanchez-Werner returns on March 15, offering a prelude to the next 3rd Thursdays Art Night Out, a March 19 event that highlights pastel landscapes.

 The Woodstock Opera House hosts open mic and jazz nights at the Stage Left Café on select Friday nights, and February ends with a performance by the Way Down Wanderers, who bring high-energy percussion mixed with mandolin, guitar, banjo and fiddles.
 March brings a staging of Roald Dahl’s “Matilda,” adapted for the stage, and a lecture on March 19 examining Chicago’s mid-century writers.
-Enjoy a night of laughs March 28, with four writers from “The Daily Show.”
+Enjoy a night of laughs March 28, with four writers from “The Daily Show.” - Go Antiquing

 Treasure hunters know there are plenty of great places to find unique items.